edisedis777/HexHive/README.md

 ## Description

-HexHive showcases a swarm of hexagon-shaped particles that explode outward from the center of the screen, mimicking the frenzied flight of bees.
-With vibrant yellow and orange tones, the animation evokes both the essence of a beehive and a fiery burst of energy.
-Perfect for web enthusiasts and animation lovers, this project is lightweight, responsive, and easy to explore.
+HexHive showcases a swarm of hexagon-shaped particles that explode outward from the center of the screen, mimicking the movement of bees.

 ## Installation